What Personal Finance Resolutions are You Making? We Have a Few Suggestions.

 - Take a Trip

 Know Your Credit Score (and Improve It if Need Be)

 Since your credit score can impact a number of purchases in your present and future, knowing what that score is exactly is an important step in taking control of your finances.
 Three different agencies - Experian, TransUnion and Equifax - all maintain a credit score for you.
 While these scores are often similar, they could potentially vary, so it's a good idea to know all three.
 Luckily, you can check your score with each of these agencies once a year without negatively affecting your credit score.

 If your scores aren't where you want them to be, don't fret.
 You can improve them over time.
 Pay your bills on time, maintain good standing with your creditors and continue to establish your credit.
 All of these and more will help your score rise.
-If you need some extra incentive, consider this: according to myFICO, over the course of a 30-year home mortgage, there is an $88,692 difference between a credit score of 750 and a credit score of 630.
+If you need some extra incentive, consider this: according to myFICO, over the course of a 30-year home mortgage, there is an $122,903 difference between a credit score of 750 and a credit score of 630.

 Owning a life insurance policy can be another critical step in helping to secure your financial future.
 If you have family or assets to protect, life insurance can help ensure that they will not be financially burdened if something were to happen to you.
 A life insurance policy can help pay off a mortgage, cover college tuition expenses, pay for day care and more.
 This type of financial assistance can be critical in a household that has lost half its income.
-What's more, life insurance is typically affordable.
+What's more, life insurance can be budget-friendly.
 To find a policy and a rate that fit your needs, you can get started today by requesting a free quote.

 By making (and keeping) a few of your resolutions this year, you can set yourself up for a bright financial future.
 We hope that the upcoming year is as successful as it is joyful for you and yours.